pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

 ### Using the ListDataAsStream approach

-Using the [GetListDataAsStreamAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#PnP_Core_Model_SharePoint_IList_GetListDataAsStreamAsync_PnP_Core_Model_SharePoint_RenderListDataOptions_) gives you the most control over how to query the list and what data to return.
-Using this method is similar to the above described [GetItemsByCamlQueryAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#PnP_Core_Model_SharePoint_IList_GetItemsByCamlQueryAsync_PnP_Core_Model_SharePoint_CamlQueryOptions_) as you typically specify a [CAML](https://docs.microsoft.com/en-us/sharepoint/dev/schema/query-schema) query when using this method.
+Using the [LoadListDataAsStreamAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#PnP_Core_Model_SharePoint_IList_LoadListDataAsStreamAsync_PnP_Core_Model_SharePoint_RenderListDataOptions_) gives you the most control over how to query the list and what data to return.
+Using this method is similar to the above described [LoadItemsByCamlQueryAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#collapsible-PnP_Core_Model_SharePoint_IList_LoadItemsByCamlQueryAsync_System_String_) as you typically specify a [CAML](https://docs.microsoft.com/en-us/sharepoint/dev/schema/query-schema) query when using this method.
 To configure the input of this method you need to use the [RenderListDataOptions class](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.RenderListDataOptions.html).
 Defining the CAML query to run can be done via the ViewXml property and telling what type of data to return can be done via the [RenderOptions](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.RenderListDataOptions.html#PnP_Core_Model_SharePoint_RenderListDataOptions_RenderOptions) property.

 ```csharp
 // Assume the fields where not yet loaded, so loading them with the list